Ticker

 6/recent/ticker-posts

-TOP 12 EASY AND SMART TIPS TO EFFECTIVELY TREAT CONSTIPATION
+TOP 12 EFFECTIVE TIPS TO RELIEVE AND PREVENT CONSTIPATION NATURALLY

 1. Drink plenty of water.

 The excretory part of the digestive system requires plenty of water to ensure smooth and proper movement of food wastes, without which the stool becomes hard, making it difficult to pass through the system.
 Most of the symptoms of constipation get relieved by drinking plenty of water.
-About 8 to 10 glasses of water a day is recommended to prevent constipation and an extra 2 to 4 glasses of warm water a day may help with easing constipation.
+It is recommended to consume about 8 to 10 glasses of water a day to prevent constipation and an extra 2 to 4 glasses of warm water a day may help with easing constipation.
 Fruit and vegetable juices containing nutrients and an element of fiber are the best choice in dealing with constipation.

 Constipation usually occurs during pregnancy due to increased progesterone hormones that relax the intestinal muscles resulting in food and waste moving slower.
 Iron tablets also may contribute to constipation.
 Drinking plenty of water could help with the symptoms.